 Language’s imaging power of rupture (Rancière 2007: 46), on the other hand, basically helps making things sensorially visible and heard, and belongs to another representational order which is as yet unencoded.
-Jakobson (1960: 358) locates this force within language’s selection axis under the principle of sensorial equivalence (i.e. likenesses and differences).
 Crucially, this imaging power is inherent to that which makes itself visible in it, and which attempts to reach the level of utterance.
-Here we encounter the sensual, affective materiality of imaging and medialisation.
 The imagings are sudden, performative ruptures in space and time, disturbing yet paradoxically dependent upon the force of the otherwise continuous, ”logical” phrasal combination of human situations and events, as well as phrased memory.
-The great array of ruptures in space and time in Dorrestein’s novel, through the occurence of both strictly linguistic as well as cultural and modern-medial textuality, shakes and stirs Ellen’s repressed memories and emotions into surfacing in the opened crevices of the discernible story-line.
+The great array of ruptures in space and time in Dorrestein’s novelshakes and stirs Ellen’s repressed memories and emotions into surfacing in the opened crevices of the discernible story-line.
 In this manner, repressed mental images are brought to visibility as well as to the threshold of sayability – and in the next instance: to human understanding.
-Imaging by ruptures is not a power of general ordering, but one of specific, individuating, ”lived” equivalence.
-Precisely therein lies its double viscissitude.
-For one, it truly may possess the productive potential for sudden, rupturing breakthroughs of sensual memory and individuated ”insight”, thus opening up in the next instance as well for sayability.
-On the other hand, it may topple over into textual-actional misfiring.
-The balance between Rancières two forces in the sentence-image – the phrasal power of continuity, and the imaging power of rupture – are in their balanced aesthetic work together tantamount for productive and creative effect. – The imaging-power of rupture in language, also in the work of reinvigorating repressed memories, belongs to anyone who has been affected by it (as the schock that it is).
-It therefore belongs to anyone who has truly lived and experienced it or its likenesses, both in real-life and in fiction.
-At the same time, unlike in the case of the predominantly story-line oriented narrative, the vicissitudes of mental trauma in relation to a textual-medial, fictional performative are not in the same measure exposed to wilfull or inadvertent usurpation and misuse.
+The balance between Rancière's two forces in the sentence-image – the phrasal power of continuity, and the imaging power of rupture – are in their balanced aesthetic work together tantamount for productive and creative effect. – The imaging-power of rupture in language, also in the work of reinvigorating repressed memories, belongs to anyone who has been shockingly affected by it, both in real-life and in fiction.
+At the same time, unlike in the case of the predominantly story-line oriented narrative, the vicissitudes of mental trauma in relation to a textual performative are not in the same measure exposed to wilfull or inadvertent usurpation and misuse.

-In the attempt to observe the analytical distinction just made between the processes of language’s phrasal power of continuity, and those of the imaging power of rupture, let me now return to and resume my reading of the novel where I left it off. – First, I will single out the central and phraseable narrative strands of repressed and presently reinvigorated memory that Ellen’s reading of photos and her writing of sudden remembrances gives occasion to establishing (the general knowledge of a livable memory).
-From there we will move on to a closer discussion of the disruptions of and leaps in the visible imaging and between the array of visible media set in motion (individually sensorial, materially lived insight).
+In the attempt to observe the analytical distinction just made between the processes of language’s phrasal power of continuity, and those of the imaging power of rupture, let me now return to and resume my reading of the novel where I left it off. – First, I will single out the central and phraseable narrative strands of repressed and presently reinvigorated memory processed by Ellen’s reading of photos and her writing of sudden remembrances.From there we will move on to a closer discussion of the leaps in the visible imaging and between the array of visible media settingindividually, materially lived insight in motion.